 It’s important to keep monitoring the web for any images and other content that you don’t want public.
 If a photo appears online, it can easily be shared and rapidly spread across multiple websites if it is interesting or funny enough.

 Therefore, after you’ve cleaned up your online presence with the steps mentioned above, remain aware of what other people may post about you on the internet.

-When you are posting any kind of image on Google, remember to assess whether you are ok with the image being online forever.
+When you are posting any kind of picture on Google, remember to assess whether you are ok with the image being shared online forever.